ICONIP 2022

 (b) Ours

 Similarity matrices between role vectors and unbinding vectors.
-FWM fails to achieve orthogonality, while our method shows near-perfect orthogonality, confirming that it has learned proper symbolic representations.
+FWM fails to achieve orthogonality, while our method shows near-perfect orthogonality.

 FWM read vectors